Vehicle armour: Aircraft

-Armour plating is not common on aircraft, which generally rely on their speed and manoeuvrability to avoid attacks from enemy aircraft and ground fire, rather than trying to resist impacts.
+Armour plating is not common on aircraft, which generally rely on their speed and maneuverability to avoid attacks from enemy aircraft and ground fire, rather than trying to resist impacts.
 Additionally, any armour capable of stopping large-calibre anti-aircraft fire or missile fragments would result in an unacceptable weight penalty.
 So, only the vital parts of an aircraft, such as the ejection seat and engines, are usually armoured.
 This is one area where titanium is used extensively as armour plating.
 For example, in the American Fairchild Republic A-10 Thunderbolt II and the Soviet-built Sukhoi Su-25 ground attack aircraft, as well as the Mil Mi-24 Hind ground-attack helicopter, the pilot sits in a titanium enclosure known as the "bathtub" for its shape.
 In addition, the windscreens of larger aircraft are generally made of impact-resistant, laminated materials, even on civilian craft, to prevent damage from bird strikes or other debris.